 Four-wheel drive tires are probably one of the most important components that make up a capable 4WD.
 The level of grip and control caused by the tires will either complement or restrict your four-wheel-drives capabilities.

 There are two main types of tires used for off-road and those are AT or All-Terrain tires and MT which represents Mud Terrain tires.
 There is a third type of tire which is a very aggressive soft compound tire called a trail grappler.
 These are used mainly for Rock Crawling applications and competition trucks.

 AT (All-Terrain Tires)

-These tires are a good all-round tire which allows you to traverse many different terrains confidently.
+These tires are good all-rounders that allow you to traverse many different terrains confidently.
 They are commonly comprised of 2-3 ply sidewalls.
-The strength of the side-walls in conjunction with an upgraded suspension allows you to increase your vehicles payload (Payload is the amount of weight your vehicle can safely handle) 3-ply tires also allow you to decrease your tire pressure more with a lower risk of sidewall damage or punctures.
+The strength of the side walls in conjunction with an upgraded suspension allows you to increase your vehicle’s payload (Payload is the amount of weight your vehicle can safely handle) 3-ply tires also allow you to decrease your tire pressure more with a lower risk of sidewall damage or punctures.
 All-terrain tires are fantastic on gravel, sand, and rocks.
-They also offer decent on-road performance on wet and dry low traction surfaces.
+They also offer decent on-road performance on wet and dry low-traction surfaces.

 MT (Mud Terrain Tires)

 “Muds” or “Muddys” as they are commonly referred to are off-road tires with bigger lugs and spaces between them.
-This allows the tire to easier eject and mud trapped between the rubber lugs easier.
-They are a more aggressive tire pattern and offers excellent traction over an array of surfaces.
-Mud tires are not that great on-road since the aggressive tire pattern is quite noisy on the tarmac and concrete surfaces.
-Due to their wider spaces between the rubber lugs, means they are not as “grippy” on low traction wet-road conditions.
+This allows the tire to eject and mud trapped between the rubber lugs more easily.
+They are a more aggressive tire pattern and offer excellent traction over an array of surfaces.
+Mud tires are not that great for on-road since the aggressive tire pattern is quite noisy on the tarmac and concrete surfaces.
+Their wider spaces between the rubber lugs, mean they are not as “grippy” on low traction wet-road conditions.